Prabhas Patan: Places of interest

-Balramji ki Gufa (Baldev Gufa or Dauji - ni - Gufa) - Balarama the elder brother of Lord Sri Krishna was all through accompanying Sri Krishna in His final journey.
-After witnessing the Niryana of Lord Sri Krishna, Balarama (Aadisesha Avathara) cast off his human form and left for his abode from a nearby place in his original serpent form.
+Balaramji ki Gufa (Baldev Gufa or Dauji - ni - Gufa) - Lord Balarama the elder brother of Lord Sri Krishna was all through accompanying Lord Sri Krishna in His final journey.
+After witnessing the Nirvana of Lord Sri Krishna, Lord Balarama (Aadisesha Avathara) cast off his human form and left for his abode from a nearby place in his original serpent form.
 This place is marked by an ancient holy cave known as Dauji - ni - Gufa where you can find the mark of Aadisesha depicted on the cave wall from where he said to have departed.
-This place is adjacent to the place of Sri Krishna’s Niryana.
+This place is adjacent to the place of Sri Krishna’s Nirvana.

 The Kamnath Mahadev Temple and Sharda peet – Built about 200 years ago by a Mayurdhwaj King, Kamnath Mahadev is a renowned temple located in Somnath, opposite to triveni sangam, close to suraj mandir.
 This is a large temple complex with a holy pond known as Dudhiyu Talav, water well known as Gangvo Kuvo and a bathing pool named as Mahadev no Kund.
 It is believed that Mayurdhwaj King recovered from leprosy after taking bath in this place, and devotees to this day take dip in this water for its healing powers.
 There is a saying in Gujarat, "He who does not bath at the Kund is as good as dead or is a living dead".
 A huge temple of the main deity, Kamnath, occupies the center surrounded by many small structures.
 It is believed that ages ago Shiva had reduced Kama to ashes by unleashing the fury of his third eye, hence the name Kamanath.
 In the interiors, there is a long, narrow cave where Adi Shankaracharya meditated for years.
 A spectacular presentation of all the twelve jyotirlings of Shiva is shown at the opening of this cave.

 Suraj Mandir - also popularly known as Sun Temple, in Somnath is also an ancient temple dating back to the origin of Somnath temple.
 This temple is situated at the north of the Triveni Ghat.
 The temple architecture is amazing with many images of elephants, lions and other birds and animals.
 There is also a step well in the temple premises.
 This temple too was attacked many a times by Muslim foreign invaders.